Joint Energy Environment Projects: Other organizational expertise

 JEEP has created Awareness on kitchen energy management to 16,000 people in 13 Districts, and also trained close to 16,000 people in construction of energy wood saving mud stoves in 15 districts.
 JEEP has created awareness of about 10 million people and built 49 institutional stoves in schools, hospitals, Prisons, Universities, and other institutions.

 Partnerships

-JEEP is currently working with FAO Uganda, Nordic Folke center for renewable energy and Energy North in Denmark on Environmental Conservation Projects.
+JEEP is currently working with FAO Uganda, Nordic Folke center for renewable energy (see Preben Maegaard) and Energy North in Denmark on Environmental Conservation Projects.